This post was updated in June 2013....

 It is my experience of living in a variety of places.

-I am privileged to grow up in a small town, Lewisville, NC.
+I was privileged to grow up in a small town, Lewisville, NC.
 It had some early "suburban" developments.
 I have also lived in wilderness, cities, planned communities, and what Elisabeth might call suburbs.
 I spent a fair amount of time in her favorite city, New York, and I also went to school in Boston.

 I have had good experiences in most of the places that I have lived, and I have a hard time believing someone even wrote " the detached single-family home is a historical aberration."